wiremock/wiremock.org/_docs/response-templating.md

 See [the command line docs](../standalone/java-jar/#command-line-options) for the standalone equivalents of these parameters.

+## Customising and extending the template engine

+Custom Handlebars helpers can be registered via an extension point.
+See [Adding Template Helpers](../extensibility/adding-template-helpers/) for details.

+Similarly custom model data providers can be registered as extensions.
+See [Adding Template Model Data](../extensibility/adding-template-model-data/) for details.

 ## Applying templating in local mode

 When templating is enabled in local mode you must add it to each stub to which you require templating to be applied.